What Are the Benefits of Pre-Workouts and Are They Safe?

 Creatine is the most researched and supported ergogenic aid you can get; however, it is not a preworkout.
 Let me explain.

 For explosive actions of your body, your body binds an adenosine phosphate with a creatine phosphate to create ATP.
 This is the fastest creation of energy in the body.
-This increases my high intensity exercise activity and learn body mass during training.
-It is incredibly safe, with no noted long term or short term side effects.
+This increases my high intensity exercise activity and lean body mass during training.
+It is incredibly safe, with no noted long term or short term pre workout side effects.

 Per the ISSN, The quickest method of increasing muscle creatine stores appears to be to consume ~ 0.3 g/kg/day of creatine monohydrate for 5–7 days followed by 3–5 g/day thereafter to maintain elevated stores.